-Succulents like jade plants (and others I don't know the names for but look like cabbages) are VERY EASY to propagate.
+Succulents like jade plants are VERY EASY to propagate.
 Just break off a twig of the succulent and stick into soil and voila!
 Nine out of ten times, it takes root!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.